Cognigy/Documentation/docs/en/docs/insights/transcript-explorer.md

 ### Sort Sessions

 To organize the sessions in the list, you can sort them by their `Session ID`, `Messages`, or `Last Message` parameters.
-To do this, hover your mouse over a column title and select the sorting option you prefer:
+To do this, hover the cursor over a column title and select the sorting option you prefer:

 - Click the up arrow ![arrow-up-black](../assets/icons/arrow-up-black.svg) to sort in ascending order.
 - Click the down arrow ![arrow-down-black](../assets/icons/arrow-down-black.svg) to sort in descending order.